Vita Gazette

 St. Basilica of Giovanni

-In the center of the 6-domed basilica, one of the largest structures of the time and built by the Byzantine Emperor Justinian the Great, S. It is claimed that the tomb of Jean John was found.
-Here S. There is also a monument erected in the name of Jean.
-This church, considered very important for Christians, is located in Ayasuluk Castle.
+In the centre of the 6-domed basilica, one of the most significant structures of the time was built by the Byzantine Emperor Justinian the Great, S. It is claimed that the tomb of Jean John was found.
+Here, S. There is also a monument erected in the name of Jean.
+This church, considered very important for Christians, is in Ayasuluk Castle.

 Seven Sleepers

 It is believed to be the cave where seven young Christians fleeing the persecution of pagans during the reign of Decius, one of the late Roman emperors, took refuge on the edge of Mount Panayır.
 It was transformed into a funerary church during the Byzantine period.
-There are 33 cities in the world that claim this cave is within their borders.
-But according to most Christian sources, this city is Ephesus, which is considered holy.
-A church built over this cave in Ephesus was unearthed during an excavation between 1927 and 1928 and tombs belonging to the 5th and 6th centuries have also been found as a result of the excavation.
+Thirty-three cities in the world claim this cave is within their borders.
+However, according to most Christian sources, this city is Ephesus, which is considered holy.
+A church built over this cave in Ephesus was unearthed during an excavation between 1927 and 1928, and tombs belonging to the 5th and 6th centuries were also found due to the excavation.
 The inscriptions are found both on the tombs and on the walls of the churches.

 Temple of Hadrian

 “Androklos, the brave son of Kodros, the king of Athens, wants to explore the opposite side of the Aegean.
 First, consult the Oracle of the Temple of Apollo in Delphi.
-The oracles tell him that he will establish a city where the fish and the pig aim.
+The oracles tell him he will establish a city where the fish and the pig aim.
 Thinking about the meaning of these words, Androklos sails towards the dark blue waters of the Aegean … When they reach the bay at the mouth of the Kaystros River (Küçük Menderes), they decide to go ashore.
-While cooking the fish they caught by lighting a fire, a wild boar came out of the bushes and escaped kidnapping the fish.
-Here the prophecy came true.
-They decide to found a city here…”
+While cooking the fish they caught by lighting a fire, a wild boar came out of the bushes and escaped kidnapping them.
+Here, the prophecy came true.
+They decided to find a city here…”

 It was built on behalf of the Roman emperor Domitian.
-The temple, one of the largest buildings in the city, is located in front of the Trajan’s Fountain.
-Today only the foundations of the temple remain.
-It was determined that there were columns next to them.
+The temple, one of the city’s most significant buildings, is in front of Trajan’s FountaiTrajan; only the foundations of the temple remain.
+It was determined that there were columns following them.
 The head and arm of the statue of Domitian remained.

 Domitian square

-To the east of the square, north of the Temple of Domitian, are the Fontana del Pollio and a building thought to be a hospital, and the Memmius Monument to the north on the street.
+To the east of the square, north of the Temple of Domitian, are the Fontana del Pollio, a building considered a hospital and the Memmius Monument to the north on the street.

 Odeon Senate